 Unfortunately, we do not have anything new to offer for patients with type 2 diabetes and children (<18 years old) with T1DM.

-Today, insulin therapy remains the best treatment option for the majority of patients with T1DM.
+Today, insulin therapy (insulin injections or infusions by the pumps) remains the best treatment option for the majority of patients with T1DM.

-Pancreas transplantation is a therapeutic option for highly selected patients with T1DM who fit one of the below:
+However, whole pancreas or islet transplantation are therapeutic option for highly selected patients with T1DM who fit one of the below:

 A) T1DM patients whose life is deeply compromised by severe hypoglycemic episodes in the course of hypoglycemic unawareness, despite optimal insulin treatment under the guidance of an experienced endocrinologist (diabetes doctor).